Smokers & Surgery – The Impact of Smoking

 3. Fatal Complications

 Smokers are at a higher risk of fatal complications including strokes, formation of blood clots, deep vein thrombosis, and other circulatory diseases.
-These risk and complications can be minimized greatly if you quit smoking for the specified time period.
-I am sure none of us wants to have any of these complications post-surgery, at the cost of smoking a few cigarettes.
+These risks and complications can be minimised if you quit smoking.

 4. Tissue Death – Skin Necrosis